Crypto exchange Binance to buy rival FTX in apparent bailout

 AP Business Writer

-NEW YORK (AP) — The cryptocurrency exchange Binance said it plans to buy its rival FTX Trading, in what appears to be a bailout of FTX.
+NEW YORK (AP) — The cryptocurrency exchange Binance said it plans to buy its rival FTX Trading, in the latest example of how fortunes can change rapidly in the crypto world.

-The owners of the two exchanges — Samuel Bankman-Fried of FTX and Changpeng Zhao of Binance — announced the deal on Twitter, but did not disclose any details.
+Binance CEO Changpeng Zhao said on Twitter Tuesday that his company had signed a letter of intent to buy FTX because the smaller exchange was experiencing a “significant liquidity crunch.”
 The deal was pending due diligence, Zhao said on Twitter.

-“This afternoon, FTX asked for our help.
-There is a significant liquidity crunch,” Zhao said on Twitter.
-“To protect users, we signed a non-binding (letter of intent), intending to fully acquire FTX and help cover the liquidity crunch.”
+Samuel Bankman-Fried, founder and CEO of FTX, also took to Twitter to say the deal would protect the exchange’s customers.
+It’s a surprising turn of events after Bankman-Fried was hailed as somewhat of a savior earlier this year when he helped shore up a number of cryptocurrency companies that ran into financial trouble.

 The deal would make Binance, which is already the biggest cryptocurrency exchange by daily volume, an even more dominant player in the cryptocurrency industry.
 FTX was the third largest exchange as of this week.

-FTX is the latest cryptocurrency company this year to come under financial pressure as crypto assets such as bitcoin and ethereum have collapsed in value.
-Binance said this weekend it planned to sell a portion of FTX’s own cryptocurrency known as FTT on concerns that the company was illiquid.

-Much of the concerns about FTX lay in its exposure to FTT.
-Bankman-Fried’s trading company Alameda Research was heavily exposed to FTT tokens, and those tokens were largely not trading as of this weekend.
-On Tuesday morning, cryptocurrency investors said they were having trouble withdrawing money from FTX as well.
-The value of FTT plunged overnight only to stabilize after the deal was announced.

-Bankman-Fried, better known by his initials SBF, was considered a savior of the crypto industry earlier this year after pledging to buy certain crypto assets to shore up the balance sheets of other failing crypto companies.
+Bankman-Fried, better known by his initials SBF, was hailed by the crypto industry earlier this year after pledging to buy certain crypto assets to bolster the balance sheets of other failing crypto companies.
 That included companies like Voyager Digital, which failed after owning a stake in the failed stable coin Terra.

 Bankman-Fried also purchased a stake in the online trading platform Robinhood after that company’s shares plunged as revenue dropped and it lost money.